 ![Cours Saleya.
 Nice © Qjafcc - licence [CC BY-SA 3.0] from Wikimedia Commons.jpg](https://frenchmoments.eu/wp-content/uploads/2019/06/Cours-Saleya-Nice-©-Qjafcc-licence-CC-BY-SA-3.0-from-Wikimedia-Commons.jpg.jpg)

-Many would say to you that Nice’s best market stalls are found in the old town.
-The most famous market takes place in Cours Saleya where you’ll find a popular flower market, fresh produce, soaps and local crafts.
+Many would say that Nice’s best market stalls are in the old town.
+The most famous market is in Cours Saleya, where you’ll find a famous flower market, fresh produce, soaps and local crafts.

 The seafront